Clinical trials can offer hope for many people and may help researchers find better treatments for others in the future.

 - Be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved

 Our company adheres to the authorship criteria of respected biomedical journals if their criteria differ from those of the ICMJE.
 In addition, individuals who do not meet the criteria for authorship, but who provide support, are recognized in acknowledgments when the manuscript is published.
-Our staff or the contract writers we hire may facilitate the development of a manuscript when the lead author provides oversight and direction; the efforts of the writers will then be acknowledged in the publication.
+Our staff or the contract writers we hire may facilitate the development of a manuscript when the lead author provides oversight and direction in those cases; the efforts of the writers will then be acknowledged in the publication.

 In addition to disclosing the results of clinical trials, we respond to requests from external researchers to share our clinical trial data.
 We have multiple clinical trial databases that are of high value to the external clinical research community.
 We evaluate each request based on criteria that balance the need to advance science with the need to protect intellectual property and confidential information.
 Our evaluations comply with applicable privacy and data-protection laws, rules and regulations.
 We are committed to the PhRMA/EFPIA Principles for Responsible Clinical Trial Data Sharing.